aliAljaffer/soccer-match-predictor/README.md

 # Soccer Match Predictor

 A machine learning model using Random Trees Embedding with Extra Trees.
-See [./docs](./docs)
+See [./docs](./docs) and [Project Jupyter Notebook](./Ali-Aljaffer-final.ipynb)

 ## Abstract